csdavidson/dnd5e_tactician_class/Tactician.md

 ### Supported Casting
 *7th level Magister feature*

+Through your combined experience in command and spellcasting you synthesize a technique for use between magic users.
+When you or one of your cadre followers with the Spellcasting feature use the Help action on an ally within 5 feet, that Help action can be used to raise the effective level of a spell cast on that ally's turn by 1.

 ### Apprentice
 *11th level Magister feature*

+Spreading knowledge is often more useful than keeping it for yourself.
+At 11th level, your experience and observation of your cadre followers lets you teach them spells.

+You can teach each cadre follower with the Spellcasting feature one spell that you know.
+Each such follower can be taught a different spell, which must be one level less than the highest spell level you have access to.
+Whenever your followers gain a level, you can replace the spell they've learned from you with a different one.

 ### Breach Resistances
 *11th level Magister feature*

+A leader's best course of action is often to set up their subordinates and allies to succeed.
+At 11th level you gain the ability to briefly disable a creature's resistances.

+As an action, you can deliver a jolt of magical disruption to a creature within 60 feet of you that you can see.
+Until the end of your next turn, that creature loses any resistances it has to any types of damage.

+You can use this ability a number of times equal to your Proficiency Bonus, and you regain all uses upon completing a long rest.

 ### Magister's Shroud
 *15th level Magister feature*

+Veteran magisters control the effectiveness of both their allies' and enemies' magic on the battlefield as a matter of course.

+At 15th level, you can weave powerful magical protections into your command shouts.
+Creatures affected by this ability effectively gain Magic Resistance feature, gaining advantage on saving throws against spells and other magical effects for 1 minute or until they take advantage of this bonus.

 ---
 ## Savior